bbauska/UofM-Inter-with-JavaScript/README.md

 using terms like document, and element, and different things like that.
 The way that <em>document.write</em> works is it goes through and it says, we want you to write something directly to the page.
-We want it to become part of the dom, we want it to become part of the page permanently.
+We want it to become part of the DOM, we want it to become part of the page permanently.
 In this case I can&#39;t just use write.
 That won&#39;t work.
 Alert worked by itself, prompt worked by itself, but here you need to have
 <em>document.write()</em>.
 Same thing, hopefully you&#39;re seeing the pattern.